TrentonAdams/cloud-backup/README.md

 * add integrity check (`tar -tvzg file.sp`)
 * add restore script.
-* support syncing to sub-path in s3 bucket, so we can do repeated level 0 + successive backups.
 * add backup deletion script, where we can delete success backups as far back as we need, and restore the snapshot file to that point.
     * Possibly `ls -1 backup-dir/name.*.spb | tail -2` to get previous backup